University of Nevada, Reno – Main Campus

-- Please note that applications must be submitted prior to the close of the recruitment.
+- Draft applications are saved automatically and can be accessed through your candidate home account.
+Final applications must be submitted prior to the close of the recruitment.
 Once a recruitment has closed, applications will no longer be accepted.

 If you need assistance or have questions regarding the application process, please contact the Human Resources helpline at (775) 784-1495 or [email protected].